lazlo-bonin/gocs/README.md

 }
 ```

 Then, your system must add and remove listeners to the collision events in its `AddComponent` and `RemoveComponent` phases.

-The system will also need to use the `SystemEvents` helper to assign its event handlers.
+To do so, we'll use `SystemEvents` helper.
 This is a common pattern with GOCS:

 ```csharp
 class DestructionSystem : BaseSystem